vzaccaria/pandoc-mm/README.md

 -   `:color:` is any color in a syntax understandable by [Tikz](http://www.texample.net/tikz/).
--   `:placement:` this chooses the position of the annotation with respect to the concept node, i.e.:

-    -   '\^': above
-    -   'V': below
-    -   '&lt;': left
-    -   '&gt;': right

-    You can use max two, non conflicting directions.
-The number of symbols is used as distance; e.g.: `V>>>>` means `below right, node distance 5cm`.

 *Warning*: it turns out that the official org-mode grammar does not accept spaces between properties, or between properties and headings.
 These are thus invalid headings: